-The American University Game Lab and the International Game Developers Association (IGDA) DC Chapter bring you Global Game Jam 2015's MAGFest—Washington, DC site!
+The American University Game Lab and the International Game Developers Association (IGDA) DC Chapter bring you Global Game Jam 2016's Washington, DC site at American University!
 The annual event encourages participants to challenge themselves and push their creativity and learning to the limit.
 Teams will be tasked with designing and creating digital and non-digital games over the course of one weekend.

 Participants, ranging from amateurs to industry professionals, gather at each site location to create, collaborate and present innovative new games to the global community.
-The Global Game Jam will be held January 23-25, 2015 at MAGFest located at the Gaylord National Hotel in National Harbor, MD.
+The Global Game Jam will be held January 29-30, 2016 at American University's McKinley building.

 Meet our GGJ Manager

 Chris Totten, game artist in residence, is an independent game developer and founder of Pie For Breakfast Studios.
 He is also the chair of the Washington DC chapter of the International Game Developers Association.
 Totten is an active writer in the game industry, with articles featured in IGDA Perspectives, GameCareerGuide, and Gamasutra as well as two books: Game Character Creation in Blender and Unity (Wiley 2012) and An Architectural Approach to Level Design (CRC, 2014.)
 He has also spoken at GDC China, Dakota State University's Workshop on Integrated Design in Games, East Coast Game Conference, Digital Games Research Association (DiGRA) conference, and Games For Change.
 He has a Masters Degree in Architecture from The Catholic University of America in Washington, DC.
 Read more